Ayawilca project; drilling location

 I hope you will find this article interesting and useful, and will have further interest in my upcoming articles on mining.
 To never miss a thing, please subscribe to my free newsletter, in order to get an email notice of my new articles soon after they are published.

-The author is not a registered investment advisor, and has a long position in this stock, and in Fireweed Zinc.
+The author is not a registered investment advisor, and has a long position in this stock.
 Tinka Resources is a sponsoring company.
 The views, opinions, estimates or forecasts regarding Tinka’s performance are those of the author alone and do not represent opinions, forecasts or predictions of Tinka or Tinka’s management.
 Tinka has not in any way endorsed the information, conclusions or recommendations provided by the author.